NRT-DSEER/intro-programming-2022/README.md

 - 09:30am-12:30pm CT
 - We will not have class on Labor Day 9/5.

+-You will receive an email with the zoom link for class.

 ### Structure:
 - Instructors will go over pre-written code and discuss the mechanics of what is going on
 - We will stop intermittently for skill practice and breaks